 Whereas most other sociological theories focus on the positive aspects of society, conflict perspective focuses on the negative, conflicted, and ever-changing nature of society.
 Unlike functionalists who defend the status quo, avoid social change, and believe people cooperate to effect social order, conflict theorists challenge the status quo, encourage social change (even when this means social revolution), and believe rich and powerful people force social order on the poor and the weak.
 Conflict theorists, for example, may interpret an “elite” board of regents raising tuition to pay for esoteric new programs that raise the prestige of a local college as self-serving rather than as beneficial for students.

 Whereas American sociologists in the 1940s and 1950s generally ignored the conflict perspective in favor of the functionalist, the tumultuous 1960s saw American sociologists gain considerable interest in conflict theory.
 They also expanded Marx's idea that the key conflict in society was strictly economic.
 Today, conflict theorists find social conflict between any groups in which the potential for inequality exists: racial, gender, religious, political, economic, and so on.
 Conflict theorists note that unequal groups usually have conflicting values and agendas, causing them to compete against one another.
 This constant competition between groups forms the basis for the ever-changing nature of society.
-Critics of the conflict perspective point to its overly negative view of society.
-The theory ultimately attributes humanitarian efforts, altruism, democracy, civil rights, and other positive aspects of society to capitalistic designs to control the masses, not to inherent interests in preserving society and social order.
+Critics of the conflict perspective suggest that it glosses over the complexities and nuances of everyday life and relationships of power.

 Anderson, M.L. and Taylor, H.F.
 (2009).
 Sociology: The Essentials.
 Belmont, CA: Thomson Wadsworth.